sheldcoop/studio/docs/ARCHITECTURE.md

 - **What it is:** React is a JavaScript library for building user interfaces based on a **component model**.
 - **Why we use it:**
     - **Component-Based Architecture:** React allows us to break down our complex UI into small, reusable, and isolated pieces called components (e.g., `Card`, `Button`, `PageHeader`).
 This makes our code organized, consistent, and easy to manage.
-We can build a component once and reuse it everywhere.
+We can build a component once and reuse it everywhere, following the **DRY (Don't Repeat Yourself)** principle.
     - **Vibrant Ecosystem:** As the most popular UI library, React has a massive ecosystem of tools and third-party libraries (like `recharts` for our charts or `react-katex` for our formulas) that accelerate development.

 ---